bayveri/bayveri.github.io/timeline.md

 				<span class="time-wrapper"><span class="time">2019 - present</span></span>

 			</div>
-			<div class="desc">I have just started the project that will serve everybody who need datascience consulting and it is and will be for free.
-Every tool used in this project is open source, from the operating system I use to multimedia tools like graphics, data visualisation etc. For more information click the Mr.Data (bayveri in turkish) above.</div>
+			<div class="desc">I have just started the project that will serve everybody who need data science consulting in Turkey.
+It is and will be for free.
+Every tool used in this project is open source, from the operating system I use to multimedia tools like graphics, data visualisation etc. For more information click the Mr.Data (bayveri in turkish) above.
+For whom it may interested in my works around the world please follow us.
+I will start a smilar project as soon as possible. </div>
 		</div>
 	</li>